abarker/camel-snake-pep8/README.rst

 It does not do all the changes, but it does most of them.
 (It currently does not recognize many tuple assignments.)

+Note that the autopep8 program (also pip installable) can be used to automatically change many syntactical and spacing issues, but it does not do renaming.
+If that program is also used it should be done as a separate step, and some testing should be done between running the two programs to help isolate any problems which might be introduced.

 * **Use this software at your own risk.**

   This program has various features to try to avoid introducing errors in